courtmathers/soil_metagenome_prep/README.md

-# Soil metagenome workflow for MAG assembly and MicroTrait analysis
+# Soil metagenome workflow for Taxonomy and MAG assembly

 Repository containing workflow for: